Finja Beast Druid Deck

 - 7. ChangeLog

 The following guide contains instruction on how to play Murloc Beast Druid.
 Beast Druid was a deck that has often been on the fringes of competitive play, due to it having many powerful options, but generally being outclassed by other, more consistent Druid decks.
-In Standard format, most of the core Druid decks have been gutted by card nerfs, meaning that Beast Druid finally has its opportunity to shine.
+Most of the core Druid decks have been gutted by card nerfs, meaning that Beast Druid finally has its opportunity to shine.

 1. Finja Beast Druid Card List